giuinktse7/vulkan-game-editor/README.md

    **OPTIONAL**: Follow the instructions [here](https://docs.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=vs-2019) to be able to use the `clang` compiler (`-T ClangCL`)

 5. In `./build`, run `cmake --build .` to compile a debug build, or `cmake --build . --config release` to compile a release build.

+#### CMake Targets

+There are two targets:

+- **common** (Library): The `common` target contains all code that is not related to GUI (i.e. everything except QT5-reliant code).
+- **main** (Executable): The `main` target is the executable of the application.
+This target links the common library as a static dependency.

+The main purpose of having the `common` library separate from the `main` target was to enable running unit tests against it.
+It also ensures that there is no coupling introduced between core editor functionality and QT5 (Only `main` has QT5 as a dependency).